Gray-OREO/C2MT/README.md

 ## Description

 ### Metadata
 In this directory, we build the metadata files for the five benckmark SRIQA databases, which are used for the data loading in our program.

-To be noted, the number of samples in SISAR is different because of the file missing in the latest version.
+Noting that the number of samples in SISAR is different because of the file missing in the latest version.

 ### Model
 In this directory, there are necessary utils for this program, like the network and our proposed other modules.